 The Krita Community¶

 Get in touch!
-Apart from the website at https://www.krita.org, the Krita project has three main communication channels:
+Apart from the website at https://www.krita.org, the Krita project has several main communication channels:

 Internet Relay Chat (IRC)